codingf3ver/PyFlightPricePrediction/README.md

 ## Machine Learning Algorithm

 ```
-I have applied various Regression algorithm also but the best on which has produced by
+I have applied various Regression algorithm but the best on which has produced best result is
-RandomForestRegressor so after applying hyperparameter tuning finally I have trained the
+RandomForestRegressor so after hyperparameter tuning finally I have trained the
 model on RandomForestRegressor.

 ```